PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   :param bool allow: Set to true to allow modification through the API
   :param str dir: A valid directory where the configuration files will be written by the API.

+.. function:: setWebserverBindFatal(enable)

+  .. versionadded:: 2.2.0

+  Whether a failure to bind a web server socket is fatal.

+  :param bool enabled: Default to false.

 .. function:: setWebserverConfig(options)